MrNick-code/FQC/README.md

-# Fermionic quantum computation with Cooper's pair splitter: estates evolution by Clifford+T group and parity preserving
+# Fermionic quantum computation with Cooper's pair splitter: estates evolution by Matchgates and parity preserving

 > [!NOTE]
 > This enviroment is made with pixi.
 For more information visit [this](https://pixi.prefix.dev/latest/).